compound-finance/comet/docs/README.md

 ### Get Borrow Rate

-This method returns the current borrow rate APR as the decimal representation of a percentage scaled up by `10 ^ 18`.
+This function returns the current borrow rate APR as the decimal representation of a percentage scaled up by `10 ^ 18`.
 The formula for producing the borrow rate is:

 ```
 ## If the Utilization is currently less than or equal to the Kink parameter